dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 (\#eq:binaryTask-phi)
 \end{equation}

-The integral of $\phi(z)$ from $-\infty$ to $z$  is the probability that a sample from the unit normal distribution is less than $z$.
+The integral of $\phi(t)$ from $-\infty$ to $z$, as in Eqn. \@ref(eq:binaryTask-Phi), is the probability that a sample from the unit normal distribution is less than $z$.
 Regarded as a function of $z$, this is termed the cumulative distribution function (CDF) and is denoted, in this book, by the symbol $\Phi$.
 The function $\Phi(z)$, specific to the unit normal distribution, is defined by:

 \begin{equation}
 \Phi\left ( z \right )=\int_{-\infty }^{z}\phi(t)dt
 (\#eq:binaryTask-Phi)
 \end{equation}

 Fig. \@ref(fig:binaryTask-plots1) shows plots, as functions of z, of the CDF and the pdf for the unit normal distribution.
 Since z-samples outside ±3 are unlikely, the plotted range, from -3 to +3 includes most of the distribution.
 The pdf is the familiar bell-shaped curve, centered at zero; the corresponding R function is `dnorm()`, i.e., density of the normal distribution.
 The CDF $\Phi(z)$ increases monotonically from 0 to unity as z increases from $-\infty$ to $+\infty$.
-It is the sigmoid-shaped curve in Fig. \@ref(fig:binaryTask-plots1); the corresponding `R` function is `pnorm()`.
-A related function is the inverse of Eqn. \@ref(eq:binaryTask-Phi).
-Suppose the left hand side of Eqn. \@ref(eq:binaryTask-Phi) is denoted $p$, which is a probability in the range 0 to 1, i.e.,
+It is the sigmoid (S-shaped) shaped curve in Fig. \@ref(fig:binaryTask-plots1); the corresponding `R` function is `pnorm()`.

+The sigmoid shaped curve is the CDF, or cumulative distribution function, of the N(0,1) distribution, while the bell-shaped curve is the corresponding pdf, or probability density function.
+The dashed line corresponds to the reporting threshold $\zeta$.
+The area under the pdf to the left of $\zeta$ equals the value of CDF at the selected  $\zeta$, i.e., 0.841 (`pnorm(1)` = 0.841).

 ```r